alphagov/notifications-ruby-client/DOCUMENTATION.md

 You can leave out this argument if your service only has one email reply-to address, or you want to use the default email address.

 ### Send a document by email

 Send files without the need for email attachments.

+This is an invitation-only feature.
+[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.

 To send a document by email, add a placeholder field to the template then upload a file.
 The placeholder field will contain a secure link to download the document.

-[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.

 #### Add a placeholder field to the template